COHRINT/et-ddf/README.md

 Any Configuration Group ending in _dep will be the same for all tests.

+List of configuration settings:

-Test_Group_Name: Name for the group of tests you are doing.
+- Test_Group_Name: Name for the group of tests you are doing.
 Must be different than what you have done before so repeat tester can make another directory.
-Test_Name: Name of the specfic test.
+- Test_Name: Name of the specfic test.
-Number_Tests_dep: Number of tests you will do with each set of settings specified by each specific test.
+- Number_Tests_dep: Number of tests you will do with each set of settings specified by each specific test.
-Map_Dim_x_dep: How far the ends of the search rectangle are from x axis
+- Map_Dim_x_dep: How far the ends of the search rectangle are from x axis
-Map_Dim_y_dep: How far the ends of the search rectangle are from y axis
+- Map_Dim_y_dep: How far the ends of the search rectangle are from y axis
-DVL_Data: True/False.
+- DVL_Data: True/False.
 Setting to turn on or off dvl data
-Lawn_Mode: True/False.
+- Lawn_Mode: True/False.
 Setting to turn on and off lawn mode.
 If lawn mode is off it wil use the bayes filter to search the modes of the space.
-Red_Vel_dep: The speed of the red_actor.
+- Red_Vel_dep: The speed of the red_actor.
-Blue_Vel_dep: The speed of the blue_actor.
+- Blue_Vel_dep: The speed of the blue_actor.
-Custody_Dist: How close the blue_rovs have to get to the red asset before they just look at it.
+- Custody_Dist: How close the blue_rovs have to get to the red asset before they just look at it.

 How to use repeat tester: